-About the Office of Civil Rights & Title IX
+About the Division of Inclusion, Civil Rights & Title IX

 The Office of Civil Rights & Title IX was created in March 2021 to ensure students, faculty and staff are treated fairly with no discrimination or bias.
 The office is led by the Vice President for Civil Rights and Title IX and is located in 118 Himes Hall, a central location on campus and an easily accessible space for students in need.

 The LSU Office of Civil Rights & Title IX oversees the university’s compliance with:

 Interim Vice President Jane Cassidy makes presentation to LSU Board of Supervisors

 Jane Cassidy, Interim Vice President of Civil Rights & Title IX, presented "Response to the Husch Blackwell Report" to the LSU Board of Supervisors at its April 10 meeting.